Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3/ch2-perception-pipelines-in-isaac-ros.md

 # Chapter 2: Perception Pipelines in Isaac ROS

-## Summary
-This chapter covers Isaac ROS (Robotics Sensors) packages that provide hardware-accelerated perception pipelines for robot perception and navigation, including integration with NVIDIA GPU acceleration.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Install and configure Isaac ROS packages